rayrayraykk/JuSt_walks/README.md

 Based on *https://github.com/eXascaleInfolab/JUST*

 I modified author's code，added the code of Memory Domain they mentioned but not included.
-Besides,I added Matrix Factorization methods to get embeddings by sampling for:
+Besides,I added Matrix Factorization methods to get embeddings by sampling:

 **Network Embedding as Matrix Factorization: Unifying DeepWalk, LINE, PTE, and node2vec**